PrathamGupta06/sum-of-sales/README.md

   - The browser tab title is: Sales Summary test-seed-123
   - The page contains a link tag referencing bootstrap (inspect head)
   - The element #total-sales contains `501.50` (or a numeric value within 0.01 of 501.50)
+  - The table with id `product-sales` contains 3 tbody rows and the numeric values in the last column sum to `501.50`.

 ## License